After6Services/mt-plugin-cleansweep/README.md

   published by your site are what Clean Sweep is able to best redirect, and this field provides a way to focus on those.

+* Clean Sweep can guess at a helpful URL using the Traverse URL option.
+When trying to find a URL for `http://example.com/a/b/c/d.html`, for example, traverse up the URL to redirect to `http://example.com/a/b/c/` or `http://example.com/a/b/`, if those URLs exist.
+This may or may not be useful depending upon site architecture and is done as a last-ditch effort to find a reasonable page to redirect to.

 * Use the Append Requested URL checkbox to include a `target` argument with the original URL.